NHSCS-ORG/Post-Install-Config/README.md

 * Writes  ```hwch.check``` with a 1 so that when firstboot.sh runs it can determine the system's current deployment status.
 ---
 #### Firstboot
+At this point in deployment we consider the system live, as all of our base configuration has taken place and we are now ready to start implimenting the features we need.

+*Note: At this point the deployment will wait for network access before continuing, if the system can not bring up the network interface at this step, the deployment will hang.
+This is configured in the ```firstboot.service``` file and generally should be left alone.
+If you are certain that your interface will come up, but for some reason systemd is being stupid, you can remove this line.*

+Firstboot.sh completes the following steps, and then reboots the machine:
+##### Part 1
+* Run a test against our ```.check``` files to determine current stage of deployment.

+##### Part 2
+* Write the file ```/etc/apt/apt.conf.d/01proxy``` with our [apt-cache](https://launchpad.net/ubuntu/+source/apt-cacher-ng) server.
+* *Note: At this point if you do not modify the script, updating will fail as you're trying to hit a server that doesn't exist in your environment.
+Please heed the warning at the top of the page.*

+##### Part 3
+* Remove ```ntp.conf```
+* Rewrite ```ntp.conf``` with our configuration as to ensure that time drift does not break ADDS.
+* Enable the NTP service on bootup.

+##### Part 4
+* Import our certs into the local trusted store from our storage location.

+##### Part 5
+* Log to the system that firstboot.sh has completed.
+* Writes  ```firstboot.check``` with a 1 so that when secondboot.sh runs it can determine the system's current deployment status.
+---
+#### Secondboot
+Secondboot is our primary configuration script, we are going to join our ADDS Domain, set our hostname, configure base sudo permissions, and configure respect for ADDS security groups.

+*Note: At this point the deployment will wait for network access before continuing, if the system can not bring up the network interface at this step, the deployment will hang.
+This is configured in the ```secondboot.service``` file and generally should be left alone.
+If you are certain that your interface will come up, but for some reason systemd is being stupid, you can remove this line.*

+Secondboot.sh completes the following steps, and then reboots the machine:
+##### Part 1
+* Run a test against our ```.check``` files to determine current stage of deployment.

+##### Part 2
+* Start the process to join the machine to ADDS.
+* Generate a hostname based on the UUID of the system, and the date & time, storing it in a varable.
+* Change the hostname to the generated hostname.

+##### Part 3
+* Pull the domain join password from a server (to prevent publishing to Github).
+* Install ```realmd``` to provide authentication methods for ADDS.
+* Join the domain via realmd passing the hostname varable for computer name.

+##### Part 4
+* Configure ```realmd``` to permit login for the required groups.

+##### Part 5
+* Configure sudoers to respect ADDS permissions for root and sudo access.
+* *Note: In this deployment our custom sudoers blocks access to some commands for specific user groups, but standard sudo acess remains for local users, this is why we use a random password later on, we do not want local access on the system.
+In this deployment a system problem should be resolved with a reimage, not troubleshooting.*

+##### Part 6
+* Log to the system that secondboot.sh has completed.
+* Writes  ```secondboot.check``` with a 1 so that when secondboot.sh runs it can determine the system's current deployment status.
+---